boobooHQ/private_templates/README.md

  save the templates to a folder : for eg folder names: private-templates

- nuclei -l listfdomains.txt --nuclei-templates ~/path/to/private-templates | tee -a  nucleid_with_private_templates.txt
+ nuclei -l listfdomains.txt -t ~/path/to/private-templates | tee -a  nucleid_with_private_templates.txt